 Dorothy the Organizer is America’s most innovative professional organizer.
 She’s known to millions as the peerless, yet endearing problem solver on the Emmy-nominated TV show Hoarders.

 She is also the best-selling author of several books, a highly sought-after national speaker, and much more.
-Dorothy is a dear friend and a past guest on our Caregiver Smile Summit where we discussed the topic of how to organize your life around your values.
+Dorothy is a dear friend who talks about the topic of how to organize your life around your values.

 Guilt can be so strong for caregivers that they can’t even fathom the idea of a vacation or taking a painting class.
 How do you tell a loved one you need a time out, especially if they are completely house-bound?